Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 An app doesn’t have to be completely unusable for it to be considered of poor quality and worthy of being uninstalled.
 A huge part of an app’s performance is assessing how long a user has to wait at launch, between screen transitions, and after performing any requests.
 Let's look at the different kinds of wait times:

-App launch times: Speed is an essential part of app performance monitoring.
+Speed is an essential part of app performance monitoring.
 Users don't like to wait and they especially don't like slow apps.
 How fast your app launches can set very important first impressions with your users and goes a long way to retain them.
 App launch speed is very indicative of the overall quality of your app and tracking it will help assess the responsiveness of your app.
 Based on an analysis of the top 100 apps, 39 apps start in under or around 2 seconds, and 73 in under 3 seconds.
-Ideally, you should be targeting an app launch time of 1.5 to 2 seconds.
+Ideally, you should be targeting a cold app launch time of two seconds, a warm app launch time of 1 second, and a hot app launch time of half a second.

 For superior app performance, you need a proactive app performance management strategy (for more on managing your app performance, check out App Performance Monitoring, Management, or Both?).
 After years in the business of app quality development, we’ve discovered something: that monitoring metrics is not enough.

-For the best results, use Instabug’s APM, Crash Reporting, and Bug Reporting together to have a complete picture of your app’s quality, performance, and stability.
+For the best results, use Instabug’s APM, Crash Reporting, Bug Reporting, Session Replay, and App Ratings and Reviews together to have a complete picture of your app’s user experience, stability, performance, and app store feedback.
 Each tool is essential on its own, and when combined, the sum is even greater than its parts and you’ll have all the data and information you need at your fingertips to deliver the fastest and most reliable experience for your users, and outperform your competition.

 Learn more: